ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_poldev/general_import.md

 "description": "Import and export configuration data to share it in a development environment and to manage differences and references."
 }

-The ability to import and export XML-based configuration data is useful in a development environment if you wish to share and test configuration with other developers.
+The ability to import and export XML or YAML-based configuration data is useful in a development environment if you wish to share and test configuration with other developers.
 By exporting configuration data from one API Gateway installation, and importing into another API Gateway installation, you can effectively share your API Gateway configuration in a development environment.
 This also enables you to manage differences and references between configuration components.

 ## Import API Gateway configuration fragment

-You can import XML-based configuration data into your API Gateway configuration (for example, policies, certificates, and users).
+You can import XML or YAML-based configuration data into your API Gateway configuration (for example, policies, certificates, and users).

 {{< alert title="Note" color="primary" >}}The recommended way to export configuration between different environments is to use configuration packages.
 Select **File** > **Export** from the main menu.
 For more details, see [Manage projects](/docs/apim_policydev/apigw_poldev/general_project).{{< /alert >}}